ccnmtl/passhugo/content/special-needs/types-of-disabilities.md

 next: "../general-health-issues/"
 previous: "../defining-the-special-needs-population/"
 ---
-<form method="post" action="."><div class="pageblock"><p>With the understanding that there are many more developmental disabilities that begin early in life, the most common are listed below:</p>
+<div class="pageblock"><p>With the understanding that there are many more developmental disabilities that begin early in life, the most common are listed below:</p>
 <h3>Attention deficit/Hyperactivity disorder (ADHD):</h3>
 <ul>
 <li>ADHD is one of the most common neurodevelopmental disorders of childhood.</li>